 Badgers

-We stand up for badgers and oppose the killing of large numbers of healthy badgers as part of the Department of Agriculture, Environment and Rural Affairs (DAERA) plans to eradicate bovine tuberculosis.
+We stand up for badgers and oppose the killing of healthy badgers as part of the strategy to eradicate bovine tuberculosis.

 What is bovine tuberculosis?